Artikash/Textractor/README.md

 ## Compiling

-Before compiling *NextHooker*, you should get Visual Studio with CMake, ATL, and .NET 4.6.<br>
+Before compiling *NextHooker*, you should get Visual Studio with CMake and ATL support, as well as Qt version 5.11<br>
-You should first compile all the CMake projects, then compile the *GUI* solution.

 ## Project Architecture